© 2026 SimplyTrust Software Inc.

 6-step process, 4 required documents, and contact information for survivors.

-No. Albert accounts may only be owned and titled in the name of one individual person.
-The Deposit Account Agreement does not allow accounts to be titled in the name of an organization, trust, or any entity other than a single individual.
-To fund a trust, you would need to transfer funds to a trust account at another institution.
+View details →No. Albert's Deposit Account Agreement states an account may only be owned and titled in the name of one individual person, with no third-party beneficiaries.
+Accounts cannot be titled in the name of a trust or any entity.
+To fund a revocable living trust, you would need to move the money to a trust account at an institution that supports trust titling.

 Albert Customer Support (no dedicated estate/death claims department)